EaseDeFi/arNFT/README.md

 swapYnft: Simple functionality. transferFroms a yNFT token to arNFT, then mints a user a token using the same cover ID tracking for token ID as other mints.
 Batch just does this multiple times.

-approveToken: Used for buying cover.
-This function enables us to skip approving amounts for every cover buy.

-getToken: Gets all relevant Nexus Mutual cover information for a token.